 An app cache works just like a web cache.
 It saves bits of data like code and files to the app’s memory so it can retrieve them faster the next time you need them.

-We have many guides that walk you through the process on different platforms and apps:
+Clearing cache involves a different process depending on your device and operating system.
+We have many guides that walk you through the steps on different platforms and apps:

 - For a comprehensive guide, start with our article on how to clear cache, covering a wide range of devices and systems.

 - Our article on how to clear cache on Google Chrome focuses on one of the most popular browsers.